Degrees and Fields of Study

 All application materials must be received by 5 p.m. eastern time on the deadline date.
 If an application deadline falls on a Saturday, Sunday or legal U.S. holiday, then the next business day will be the deadline date.

 GRE and TOEFL or IELTS: GRE general test recommended.
+A writing sample is required for those who do not take the GRE general test.
+Please see instructions below.
 Either the TOEFL or the IELTS is required of all applicants who are not native English speakers or who do not have a bachelor's or master's degree from an institution where the language of instruction is English.
 See test score FAQ.

 Statement of Academic Purpose: In a concisely written statement, please describe your past and present work as it relates to your intended field of study, your educational objectives, and your career goals.
 In addition, please include your intellectual and professional reasons for choosing your field of study and why your studies/research can best be done at the Graduate School of Arts and Science at NYU.
 The statement should not exceed two double-spaced pages.